jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was President Trump impeached?
 What was the reason?
 Even if you agreed with the trial in November, was that really what our government and political energy should have been completely obsessed with only a few months ago?

-Both partisan "sides" are the faces of the exact same coin.
+Both partisan "sides" are the faces of the exact same extremism coin.
 When President Obama tried to overhaul the healthcare system, was any pundit or strategist talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PolishedSaneBooby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/PolishedSaneBooby" target="_blank" class="button small">Reader</a>

 _City fires plagued humanity for thousands of years.
-Until we, and our government, used technology to overcome and prevent them.
+Until we, with our government, used technology to overcome and prevent them.
 Credit: Wikimedia Commons, Library of Congress, and Unsplash._

 Here's why.
-Instead of governing our society, our political system is hogtied by Left/Right reporters, commentators, and pundits.
-These professional ideologues only care about enforcing their simplistic ideological purity on our society.
-Neither side has any idea how Internet Age technology even works
+Instead of governing our society, our political system is hogtied by extremist Left/Right reporters, commentators, and pundits.
+These professional ideologues only care about enforcing their ideological purity on our society.

+I was very "political" as a kid.
+I could name the under-secretary of state in grade school.
+Around 12 years old I remember watching a commercial about how American forests have actually grown in size since 1700.
+I immediately thought "see, those damn Progressives, business is fighting their lies!"

+I knew nothing about forests, their sizes, or who even made the commercial.
+I jump to conclusions because that's how extreme ideologies work.

+But because too many of us listen to idealogues, our politicians are forced to satisfy the extremes.
+Campaign fundraising alone requires most politicans to engage with echo chambers nearly every single day.
+After many years of media junkets, dinner fundraisers, and talk-show interviews, our elected representatives can sound like foreigners to ordinary people on Main Street.

+Yet, neither partisan side has any idea, or cares to discover, how Internet Age technology even works.
 That's why if (or when) you ignore an election, it's hard to notice who won.

-I mean, does road traffic disappear and reappear every four years?
-What about climate change?
-Do our workdays become more productive after the first Tuesday in November?
+I mean, in either Canada or America, does road traffic disappear and reappear every four years?
+Do sea levels stop or start rising on election nights?
+Do our workdays become more or less productive after the first Tuesday in November?

 Of course not.